October 13 2021

 Instead of having to search for new talent or train your team in new skills, you can access a much larger pool of talent that uses the newest technologies in the industry.

-With so much at stake, speed is paramount to your brand’s success.
+Given these implications, wouldn't you want to break free from limits set by legacy eCommerce solutions?
 Traditional commerce takes speed out of your hands, but with headless commerce, your development team can have control over site performance.
-You can implement faster solutions that will keep your customers from clicking away.
+They are able to implement fast and modern solutions that keep even the most impatient customers from clicking away

 Site performance is also an important factor in Google search rankings.
 If you improve your site speed, your site’s SEO will perform better.
 Other SEO factors, like optimized content and mobile optimization, also benefit from the flexibility of headless commerce.

 Page speed is one of Google's page ranking factors and improvements will directly translate into better SEO performance.
 What about the other important factors that affect page rank such as mobile friendliness, optimized content or links?
 Once again, headless commerce gives you the flexibility you need to implement beautiful mobile friendly pages and use any SEO strategy you want.

 Different geo locations have different needs.
 The messaging behind your brand needs to match its target audience, which can be challenging if you’re dealing with vastly different locations or cultures.